DeekshaPrabhakar/Twitter/README.md

 The following **additional** features are implemented:

-- [x] Compose view and UI cleaned to match the real app
+- [x] Compose and reply view nav bar and tweet buttonmatches the real app
+- [x] Login View UI matches the real app
+- [x] Profile page animation like app done only for current user.
+Cant be extended to any profile view.
+- [x] Accounts and Logout added to hamburger menu
 - [x] Url links clickable in table cell for photos and videos.
 - [x] Hashtags go to twitter site
 - [x] Mentions go to twitter profile